BMX XXX: Reception

 BMX XXX received "mixed or average" reviews on all platforms according to video game review aggregator Metacritic, with some reviewers concluding that the game was lacking in innovation outside of its vulgarity and sexual content.
 Todd Zuniga of Official U.S. PlayStation Magazine further denounced the game as "the worst example of what PS2 games are capable of", and described it as milquetoast in all gameplay aspects.
 However, Steve Steinberg of GameSpy and the reviewers of Nintendo Power considered it to be a solid gaming experience despite its crude content, with Steinberg pointing out that the game's "twisted novelty" could not function in other genres, and worked because of the game's fundamental playability.
 Scott Steinberg of Playboy also opined that the title was at its strongest outside of its comedic elements, attributing the gameplay's refinements over the course of a more mundane franchise.

 The control scheme was mostly found to be comfortable and intuitive, though Bryn Williams of GameSpy and Justin Nation of Planet GameCube considered the stunt system to be simplified compared to other extreme sports titles such as Tony Hawk's Pro Skater 4.
 Although Jeff Gerstmann of GameSpot was impressed by the variety of tricks, he felt that none of them seemed special or important, and pointed out that the game engine's unrealistic quirks reduced the sense of challenge.
-Scott Alan Marriott of AllGame, Dan Leahy of Electronic Gaming Monthly, and AM Urbanek of TechTV observed a lack of inertia in the player's bike, which contributed to a sense of inconsistency in the controls.
+Scott Alan Marriott of AllGame, Dan Leahy of Electronic Gaming Monthly, and AM Urbanek of Extended Play observed a lack of inertia in the player's bike, which contributed to a sense of inconsistency in the controls.
 Although Steve Steinberg commended the camera as solid and logically placed, others criticized it as jumpy and jerky, with Marriott and IGNs Matt Casamassina citing a tendency to bounce off walls and barriers, and Zuniga expressing frustration at having to stop the bike to look around.